circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 # Profile fields

+Change the existing 'Aankoop saldo' profile field:
+- Information text: (use text as decided on by stakeholders)
+- Allowed values range: change the maximum value from 10000,00 to 50,00.

 Add a new profile field for authorized signatories: System > [User configuration] 'Profile fields' > New.
 - Display name: Tekeningsbevoegde
 - Internal name: authorized_signatory